JaneWetherholt/GameOfLife/src/README.md

 project's directory and into the `src/main/java` folder.
 Once there, run the command `java GameOfLife.java ` and the application will run.
 No other dependencies should need to be added.
 Once the application is running, the user should simply follow the console prompts.

+To run the unit tests, simply type the command `./gradlew build test` into the console and it should run all tests as well as indicate whether they have passed, failed, or been skipped.